 - Home office expenses when working from home

-Tax rebate on all these expenses are only applicable if you paid them yourself without any reimbursement, or when an employer made the reimbursement that was subsequently taxed.
+Tax rebates on all these expenses are only applicable if you paid them yourself without any reimbursement, or when an employer made the reimbursement that was subsequently taxed.

 Keep a record of everything that has been claimed back against your monthly or quarterly PAYE bill.
 Under CIS, you are still obliged to pay taxes and National Insurance even when contractors have already made deductions throughout the tax year.
 The contractors will provide you with a monthly statement for all deductions and payments made to you, which you can use to claim back tax.

-If you overpaid CIS deduction, HM Revenue & Customs will pay you back whatever deductions your company has yet to claim back.
+If you overpaid CIS deduction, HM Revenue & Customs will pay your tax back for whatever deductions you have not yet claimed back.

-In the event that you were made redundant, or your company goes into administration, you may still claim tax rebates.
-Seek professional advice and assistance.
+In the event that you were made redundant, or your company goes into administration, you may still be able claim tax rebates.
+We always advise that before making any decisions regarding your tax affairs, you seek professional advice and assistance.